gyuvaraj10/deep_learning_notes/Readme.md

 **Notes**:
 1. For logistic regression we use log loss or binary cross entropy function and do not use mse due to it's non-convex nature.

+**Gradient Descent**
+Using this, we can find the parameters of linear equations.
+Example y=mx+c, we can find m and c using Gradient descent algo.
+Helps in training the model to find the best fit values.